-In our assessment of product and market diversity, we consider the breadth and depth of the markets and products the company targets.
-The evaluation of product/market diversity within a geographic region or across different geographic regions or industries includes an assessment of the concentration and competition in the product/market; attractiveness of product offerings under varying market environments; correlation of revenues and earnings of different markets and products; and whether the product is viewed as a commodity or a value-added offering.
+The evaluation of product and market diversity considers the breadth and depth of markets and products the company targets.
+The evaluation of product/market diversity (within a geographic region 15 or across different geographic regions or industries) includes an assessment of the concentration and competition in the product/market, correlation of revenues and earnings of different markets and products, and whether the product is viewed as a commodity or a value-added offering.
 An assessment of diversification within product lines is typically important, given that the types of product offerings can vary significantly across the globe.